lemon24/reader/docs/install.rst

 Optional dependencies
 ~~~~~~~~~~~~~~~~~~~~~

+Despite coming with a CLI and web application, *reader* is primarily a library.
-Some dependencies are optional; they can be installed as `extras`_.
+As such, most dependencies are optional, and can be installed as `extras`_.

 As of version |version|, *reader* has the following extras: